What is discouragement? It is a curtain of doubt that falls on us when our optimism over a certain outcome is ripped away.

 John 16:33 NLT

-Understanding the condition of being discouraged, and how discouragement manifests in our spirit, helps us learn to alleviate its effects or avoid it becoming a permanent state.
+Understanding the condition of being discouraged, and how discouragement manifests in our spirit, helps us learn to alleviate its effects and avoid it becoming a permanent state.
 We can learn how to nurture and uplift our souls.

 “It is getting into the habit of nurturing those emotions and connections that give us strength and hope: two emotions overwhelmed when the tide of discouragement comes over us.
 Is it possible to get into a place of positivity when discouragement already sets in?